J.D. Fox Micro Resource Center

 RealVNC

-RealVNC is the most venerable and versatile of the commonly used VNC software.
+RealVNC is the most venerable and versatile of commonly used VNC software.
 It is published by the inventors of the VNC protocol, based in the U.K.

-For all platforms, the Free Edition lacks encryption, window scaling, remote printing, chat, integrated address book, or file transfer.
-You should therefore only use the Free Edition to connect remotely over the Internet if you have a separate method of encrypting your connection.
+For all platforms, the Free Edition lacks encryption, window scaling, remote printing, chat, or file transfer.
+The paid editions (Personal and Enterprise) both support these features.
+You should therefore only use the Free Edition if you have a separate method of encrypting your connection, especially to connect to a computer in another building or city over the Internet.

 Built-in VNC server for Mac OS X